Some of us like to try DIY solutions. If we can do it ourselves, why would we pay someone else to do it, right?

 Think of the payment in two parts.
 First, you pay your copay — the payment for the doctor to see you, evaluate your condition, and make a diagnosis.
 Second, you pay for the procedure.
 So, if you’re having a wart frozen, you’ll pay for cryotherapy.

 Keep in mind, your insurance company sets the rate for your copay, deductible, and each specific treatment.
-Usually, the copay is slightly higher for a specialist, maybe $60 as opposed to the $30 you pay to your general physician.
+Usually, the copay is slightly higher for a specialist.
 Those rates aren’t set by the doctor — they’re determined by your insurance plan.

 The insurance company also determines what amount is a fair payment for each specific treatment.
 So they may set the rate for a wart removal at $100.
 If you haven’t met your deductible, you’ll pay the $100.
 If you have met your deductible, the insurance company will pay their percentage as explained in your plan.